 One other important factor that contributes to the amount of focused area (aka depth of field) is the distance you are from whatever you’re focusing on.

 For example, if I’m taking a photo of a flower at f/1.4 (i.e. a large aperture to create a shallow depth of field) from 1 metre away, there should be lots of nice blurriness behind it, assuming that whatever is behind is a fair distance behind it (i.e. not perpendicular to it).

 There may come a time where you want to control more precisely what’s in focus and what’s blurry in your image, and that’s where knowing more about how to calculate depth of field becomes important.

 However, I don’t consider this important at this stage for a beginner learning about aperture.
-Besides, I have a really cool cheat to calculating this in seconds which I’ll share in a bit…
+Besides, I have a handy cheat to calculate this really quickly which I’ll share in a bit…

 Controlling what’s in focus vs what’s out of focus (blurry) in your photo using aperture alone may not be easy with a beginner’s camera/lens setup.

 Unless you can make your aperture larger than around f/4, (or get really close to your subject like in the toy truck image above), you may not be able to achieve that cool ‘bokeh’ blurred-background effect, i.e. a shallow depth of field.

-As I mentioned before, you should find the maximum size of its aperture written somewhere on your lens.
-Usually there won’t be an ‘f’ in front of it, but rather a ‘1:’.
+As I mentioned before, you should find the maximum size of your lens aperture written somewhere on your lens.
+Usually, there won’t be an ‘f’ in front of it, but rather a ‘1:’.
 In the images below, the lenses show maximum apertures of f/1.8 and f/2 respectively.

-It’s a bit of a broad generalization, but the cheaper the zoom lens, the smaller its maximum aperture. i.e. cheap zoom lens = not much cool blurry stuff in photo!
+It’s a bit of a broad generalization, but the cheaper the zoom lens, the smaller its maximum aperture.
+Cheap zoom lens = not much cool blurry stuff in your photo!